The Snakeman Raymond Hoser

 be they snakes, lizards or crocodiles.

-Most types of reptiles have been kept by snakeman Raymond Hoser over the years and
+Most Australian types of reptiles have been kept by snakeman Raymond Hoser over the years and

 keeping methods he trialled first have since become standard, although notwithstanding this, Raymond's also been quick to adopt other people's ideas when they were superior to earlier methods, and unlike a (small number of) certain others in the reptile game, Raymond has always cited other people's works and credited them when due.
 This again is easily verifiable by checking out the citations lists at the ends of Raymond's books and papers (click here for examples).